 Early Origins of the Lorcane family

 The surname Lorcane was first found in County Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island, where they held a family seat from ancient times.

-Important Dates for the Lorcane family
+Early History of the Lorcane family